ScottLogic/Technology-Carbon-Standard/pages/information/embodied.md

 | Embodied | 86.1 | 277 |
 | Operational | 13.9 | 45 |

-The embodied-to-operational ratio of 86.1/13.9 (embodied being approximately six times larger than operational) deviates slighly from the typical 80/20 industry average for laptops mentioned previously in [embodied vs. operational carbon](../lifecycle#embodied-vs-operational-carbon).
+The embodied-to-operational ratio of 86.1/13.9 (embodied being approximately six times larger than operational) deviates slighly from the typical 80/20 industry average for laptops mentioned previously in [embodied vs operational carbon](../lifecycle#embodied-vs-operational-carbon).
 Based on this manufacturer data, the embodied carbon per device is approximately 277 kg CO2e.

 ![dell-pcf-assumptions](/assets/images/dell-pcf-assumptions.PNG)